 - Cookie cutter approach

-- Overpaying is an hourly rate more cost effective?
+- Overpaying consider whether an hourly rate more cost effective?

 - Might not include extra advice that you require